 OAR 660-012-0060(9) allows that local governments may find that any amendment to a zoning map does not significantly affect an existing or planned transportation facility if the proposed zoning is consistent with the existing Comprehensive Plan map designation.
 The existing Comprehensive Plan map designation on the subject properties is Mixed Use.
-The Salem Area Comprehensive Plan identifies that the MU-II zone implements and is consistent with the Mixed Use designation.
+The Salem Area Comprehensive Plan identifies that the MU-II and MU-III zones implement and are consistent with the Mixed Use designation.
 Therefore, the proposed zone change does not significantly affect a transportation facility, and this criterion is met.